January 9, 2026

 How often should tobacco feeder feed rate be calibrated?

 Feed rate calibration should be verified at the start of each production run, after any blend change, after any speed change, and at each scheduled weekly maintenance interval.
 Calibration uses a direct weight measurement — collecting feeder output over a timed period, weighing it, and comparing against the PLC setpoint.
-Adjust the setpoint if the measured output deviates from specification.

 How does the PLC control system affect tobacco feeder accuracy?